-- B. Conditions of reservations
+B. Conditions of Reservations

-- (1) A reservation for space on a given flight is valid when the availability and allocation of such space is confirmed by the Carrier or its agent and entered into the Carrier's reservation system.
+- (1) A reservation for space on a given flight is valid when the availability and allocation of such space is confirmed by the carrier or its agent and entered into the carrier's reservation system.
 A validated ticket will be issued to the passenger subject to payment or other satisfactory credit arrangement, provided that all applicable requirements are complied with, including any requirement set out in applicable fare rule, such as ticketing time limits.
-Reservation of space may be cancelled by the Carrier without notice if these requirements are not complied with, including if ticket is not issued within the ticketing time limit stated in applicable fare rule.

-- (2) Reservations

-Reservations requested from any Carrier or authorized agency will be accepted subject to the ticketing provision of the rule governing the fare used.

-- C. Seat allocation - (1) The Carrier does not guarantee allocation of any particular space in the aircraft.

-Note: The Carrier has a supplemental seating policy in place to ensure that passengers under the age of 14 are seated in close proximity to their parent, guardian or tutor in accordance with APPR and RULE 50 - ACCOMPANIED AND UNACCOMPANIED MINORS AND INFANTS.
+Reservation of space may be cancelled by carrier without notice if these requirements are not complied with, including if ticket is not issued within the ticketing time limit stated in applicable fare rule. - (2) Reservations Reservations requested from any carrier or authorized agency will be accepted subject to the ticketing provision of the rule governing the fare used. - C. Seat Allocation - (1) Carrier does not guarantee allocation of any particular space in the aircraft. - Note: Carrier has a child seating policy in place to ensure that passengers under the age of 14 are seated in close proximity to their parent, guardian or tutor in accordance with APPR and RULE 50 ACCOMPANIED AND UNACCOMPANIED MINORS AND INFANTS. - (2) Preferred or Advance Seat Selection is subject to availability and only on flights operated by Air Canada, Air Canada Express, and Air Canada Rouge.
+Passengers may pre-select a seat, preferred or not, when booking a fare via the web or call center or where offered.
+A fee per passenger and per segment of travel may apply as shown below: